FasihJaved/reddit-etl/README.md

 First step is to get the top posts from politics subreddit.
 The purpose of this step is to get information about the popularity of a candidate and the polarity of the public opinion.

+Initial analysis shows that the most commons words discussed in the subreddit are Trump, Biden, and youtube links.
+When it comes to bigrams, Donald Trump, Black Lives, Ted Cruz, Joe Stewart, and White House are among the most discussed.

 Next steps include:

 * Get data from world news subreddit.
 Extract the posts relavent to political candidates and analyze its content